 “We were able to explore Ghana and experience a different way of life,” Leon said.
 “The trip taught me more than words can express.
 I learned so much about life and myself and hope to continue to share my talents with others.
 I have learned about the disparities in health care across the world and hope to continue to do work in areas that don’t have the resources that we do.”

 Abbey Dillon says her experience taught her to be more empathetic and compassionate, as well as resourceful.
 She visited Bolgatanga in 2017.

 “I learned that community education, philanthropy and service are very important elements when it comes to being in the healthcare field,” Dillon said.
 “I came home a changed person and not a day goes by that I don’t wish I could return.
 My experiences in Ghana have only heightened my drive and passion for this profession.”

 Funding for the Ghana program has largely come from crowdfunding support, thanks to the FundRAZOR platform organized by the Office of Annual Giving.
 The students participating in the program have utilized the FundRAZOR platform since 2018 and have raised more than $18,000 toward their service learning experiences.

 Since 2017, 44 students have participated in the program, demonstrating how an initial idea and investment can multiply its impact with private gift support.

-- Program support is used to increase staff and support activities critical to our programs on campus; to develop and implement interdisciplinary courses, curricula, minors and professional master’s degree programs; and to promote greater globalization for teaching, research and outreach.
+- Private gift support is used for operating costs and activities critical to campus; developing and implementing interdisciplinary courses, curricula, minors and professional master’s degree programs; and promoting greater globalization for teaching, research and outreach.